FJuette/tusk-ms/README.md

 Mainly inspired by <https://github.com/JasonGT/NorthwindTraders> and Vladimir Khorikov (<https://github.com/vkhorikov>)

-## Install / Use
+## Usage

-Local install (osx, linux)
-> dotnet new -i ./

-Local install (Windows)
-> dotnet new -i .\

-Find entry to uninstall
+Install the template from nuget
-> dotnet new -u
+> dotnet new --install FJuette.Template.WebApi

-Create example command (-n to provide new name of the solution)
+Create a new project from the template
 > dotnet new ddd-webapi -n Magnus

+Remove the template
+> dotnet new -u FJuette.Template.WebApi

 ## Remarks